rec/rec.github.io/content/Git/commit-is-the-new-save.md

-At the end, I make a lot of use of `git rebase -i`, and also my own [`git-permute`](https://github.com/rec/gitz/blob/main/doc/git-permute.rst), another gitz script that is not, perhaps, for the faint of heart.
+At the end, I make a lot of use of `git rebase -i`, and also my own [`git-permute`](https://github.com/rec/gitz/blob/main/doc/git-permute.rst), another gitz extension, probably not for the faint of heart, that lets you permute and delete commits, so for example, `git permute dca` takes the last four commits, removes the second most recent commit and reverses the order of the other three.